 Aim: To compare the optical outcomes of biaxial microincision cataract surgery (B-MICS) versus coaxial small-incision cataract surgery (C-SICS).

-Methods: Thirty patients (sixty eyes) with bilateral age-related cataract underwent B-MICS through a 1.7-mm clear corneal incision (CCI) in one eye and C-SICS through a 2.8-mm CCI in the other eye.
-Every eye was implanted with a micro incision aspheric aberration-free IOL (Akreos MI60 AO, Bausch and Lomb, USA).
+Methods: Thirty patients (sixty eyes) with bilateral age-related cataract underwent B-MICS through a 1.7 mm clear corneal incision (CCI) in one eye and C-SICS through a 2.8-mm CCI in the other eye.
+Every eye was implanted with a micro-incision aspheric aberration-free intraocular lens (Akreos MI60 AO).
 Preoperative corneal aberrations, and 3-month postoperative corneal and total ocular aberrations were calculated and compared.

-Conclusion: Compared to conventional surgery, B-MICS could improve optical performances of the pseudophakic eye reducing surgically-induced corneal higher-order aberrations.
-(195 words)
+Conclusion: Compared with conventional surgery, B-MICS could improve the optical performances of the pseudophakic eye reducing surgically induced corneal higher-order aberrations.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.